diridari/logging-cpp/README.md

     				 from :	 ....SimpleLogging/example/example1.cpp:33

 ## How to use
-for future information's see the example.
+for further  information's see the example.
 ### Log something
 write a log message is very simple: